tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

 ## Response

- For a successful request: 201 Created.
+For a successful request: 201 Created if a new data source was created, and 204 No Content if an existing data source was updated.

 ## Examples